virasak/angular-elm/README.md

 These module names must appear under the global `Elm` object in JavaScript.
 You can include the same module multiple times.

+### Interfacing with AngularJS

+The `ng-interface` HTML attribute is used both for passing [program flags](https://guide.elm-lang.org/interop/flags.html) to initialize your Elm app, and for [communicating via ports](https://guide.elm-lang.org/interop/ports.html).

+There's a technical reason why it's rigged this way.

 ### With flags

-Pass an object literal for Elm [program flags](https://guide.elm-lang.org/interop/flags.html).

-    <ng-elm module="Game.Shuffler" flags="{randomSeed: 777}"></ng-elm>

-Pass a dynamically generated value in your JSON.
+If your Elm app does not use ports but requires only one flag, for instance a random seed or a date object, then you could pass that one value along.

-    <ng-elm module="Game.Shuffler" flags="{randomSeed: {{myAngularController.randomSeed}}}"></ng-elm>
+    <ng-elm module="Game.Shuffler" ng-interface="gameCtrl.randomSeed"></ng-elm>

-Just pass one value as a single flag.
+    <ng-elm module="FortuneTeller" ng-interface="mysticalController.today"></ng-elm>

+For multiple flags pass an object, which could very well be your controller, or `$scope` if that's how you roll.

+    <ng-elm module="Complex.Thingy" ng-interface="complexCtrl"></ng-elm>
-    <ng-elm module="Game.Shuffler" flags="{{myAngularController.randomSeed}}"></ng-elm>
+    <ng-elm module="Some.Gizmo" ng-interface="gizmoCtrl.$scope"></ng-elm>

 ### Communicate with AngularJS via ports

-Track properties and callbacks on a controller.
+Track properties and use subscription callbacks on a controller.

-    <ng-elm module="My.Elm.Module" ports-interface="myAngularController"></ng-elm>
+    <ng-elm module="My.Elm.Module" ng-interface="myAngularController"></ng-elm>

-Track properties and callbacks on a more deeply nested object.
+On a more deeply nested object.

-    <ng-elm module="My.Elm.Module" ports-interface="myAngularController.$scope.elmPorts"></ng-elm>
+    <ng-elm module="My.Elm.Module" ng-interface="myAngularController.$scope.elmPorts"></ng-elm>

 #### Ports Interoperation

-The object or controller you're tracking via the `ports-interface` HTML attribute must have properties that match the names of ports that send information to your Elm module.
+The object or controller you reference via the `ng-interface` HTML attribute must have properties that match the names of ports that send information to your Elm module.
 Similarly, to subscribe to updates coming out of your Elm module, you'll need callbacks whose names match each Elm-to-JS port.

 For the following examples imagine an Elm module within your application that tracks the severity level of an alert.
 We'll set it up to communicate directly with an existing AngularJS controller like this:

-    <ng-elm module="Alert" ports-interface="alertController"></ng-elm>
+    <ng-elm module="Alert" ng-interface="alertController"></ng-elm>

 ##### JS to Elm